 As a treatment professional, prosecutor and judge in Detroit, Switalski saw firsthand the tragedies that occur when opioid use escalates to substance abuse.
 The consequences spread beyond the user to touch the family, friends, employer and community.

 Every year, Switalski puts a Christmas ornament on her tree bearing the picture of a little boy who died when he was 18 months old from an opioid overdose caused by taking his mother’s Oxycontin pills.

 The mother began taking Oxycontin when it was prescribed for pain following the boy’s birth, then gradually moved from legal to illegal use.
 After the mother modeled the behavior of taking pills to feel better, the toddler copied her actions and spent more than eight months in a coma before dying.

 Switalski was involved in the prosecution of the parents, who pled guilty to manslaughter.
-She said approximately 40 percent of emergency room visits for opioids each year involve children under age 6.
+She said approximately 40 percent of emergency room visits for opioid abuse each year involve children under age 6.